scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/_common/manager.rst

 .. note::

-   For cluster wide backup and restore, see :doc:`Scylla Manager </operating-scylla/manager/index>`
+   For cluster wide backup and restore, see `ScyllaDB Manager <https://manager.docs.scylladb.com/>`_.